 Kaspersky has stated it changed into neither involved nor privy to the scenario and denied collusion with the government.
 Last month, the US authorities determined to stop using the Russian firm’s software program on its computers.
 The Israelis are stated to have notified America, which caused the ban on Kaspersky packages.
-The New York Times said that the situation had been defined by way of “a couple of people who have been briefed on the matter.”
+The New York Times said the situation had been defined by “a couple of people who have been briefed on the matter.”

 Integrity ‘fundamental’